 But some shade cloths are shadier than others – and not in a good way.
 Follow our tips to make sure you get the cover you need.

-Remember that lesson on sundials in primary school?
-Yep, the sun moves, and the shade moves with it.
+Obviously, the sun moves as the day progresses, and the shade moves with it.
 So for effective coverage, the cloth needs to create shade that falls in the right place at the right time.
-It should also be the right size to protect from direct and indirect UV radiation, and be made of the right materials.
+It should also be the right size to protect from direct and indirect ultraviolet radiation (UVR), and be made of the right materials.

 There are two types of shade cloths – knitted and woven.
 For optimum UV protection, The Cancer Council NSW suggests you choose fabric that is dark, closely woven and heavy, as it blocks or absorbs more UV radiation.
 Shade structures should also have as high a UVR block as possible – at least 94%.